Exploration workshops for K-12 students during the school year

 The Town Center at the Discovery Building is an exceptional destination for scientific exploration.
-We offer several field trip experiences for students in elementary, middle and high school.
+We offer several field trip workshops for students in elementary, middle and high school.
 All groups interested in a field trip must fill out an online registration form.
-Examples of the workshops we offer are described on our elementary school, middle school and high school program pages.
+The workshops we offer are described on our early elementary school (K-2), late elementary school (3-5), middle school (6-8) and high school (9-12) program pages.